Kids Phones: Why Choose Android

 Setup is super simple

 To get started with your Bark account on an Android, all your child has to do is download the app and start connecting their accounts.
-Bark monitors the phone 24/7, regardless of whether it’s connected to Wi-Fi.
-Because of this, we have a better possibility of picking up
+Bark monitors the phone 24/7, regardless of whether or not it’s connected to Wi-Fi.
+Because of this, we have a better possibility of picking up more secret activity like deleted messages.

-With an iPhone, on the other hand, monitoring is a bit more complicated, requiring program installation and daily phone backups.
+With an iPhone, on the other hand, monitoring is a bit more complicated, requiring program installation and regular phone backups.

 More coverage on the 3 most popular apps